Several injured in Vienna shooting described by Austrian interior minister as an ‘apparent terrorist attack’

+There were no details on the number of those injured, but medics had set up a triage center in the city center, Austria’s APA news agency reported.

-Vienna police said there had been “several” exchanges of fire in the city’s central Innere Stadt, an area with numerous bars and restaurants.
+The attack began at around 8:00 p.m., with police reporting that there had been “several” exchanges of fire in the city’s central Innere Stadt, an area with numerous bars and restaurants.

 The shooting took place near the Stadttempel, the city’s main synagogue, but it was unclear if it was the target.

 “Shots fired in the Inner City district — there are persons injured — KEEP AWAY from all public places or public Transport,” police posted on Twitter, asking people not to share photos or videos.